Fed says economy improving; September rate hike in view

 They nodded in particular to the "solid job gains" seen in recent months.

-"On balance, a range of labour market indicators suggest that underutilisation of labour resources has diminished since early this year," the Fed said in a policy statement that kept rates unchanged.
+"On balance, a range of labor market indicators suggest that underutilization of labor resources has diminished since early this year," the Fed said in a policy statement that kept rates unchanged.

-That language and other small changes in the statement mark an upgrade in the central bank's view of labour conditions since its last policy meeting in June, when it said labour slack had "diminished somewhat."
+That language and other small changes in the statement mark an upgrade in the central bank's view of labor conditions since its last policy meeting in June, when it said labor slack had "diminished somewhat."

 U.S. Treasury prices were largely unchanged after the Fed statement.
 U.S. stocks rose and the dollar was stronger against a basket of currencies.